 Beyond taking academic courses and joining student organizations, there are numerous other ways to get involved on campus and beyond.
 Undergraduate Studies and other departments and divisions offer programs, events, and activities to expand your knowledge.
 Just a few of those opportunities are outlined below.

 ARCs, as they're known, provide students with unique in-residence learning communities.
-Students can choose from a broad list of topics in which to immerse themselves.
+Students can choose from a broad list of groups in which to immerse themselves.

 UO students can enhance their education by applying for distinguished scholarships.
 Earning a prestigious award, such as a Rhodes, Marshall, or Fulbright scholarship opens many doors.
 The application process allows you to challenge yourself, work closely with key faculty, and focus your scholarly journey.